Automattic/big-sky-agents/README.md

     -   [Groq](https://href.li/?https://groq.com/) (LLama 70b)
     -   [LocalAI](https://href.li/?https://github.com/mudler/LocalAI)
     -   LMStudio
 -   Prompt Templating.
-We support two very lightweight templating languages: f-string and a fork of DoT.js.
+We support two very lightweight templating languages: f-string and an optimized rewrite of DoT.js.
 Could be extended to others.
 Prompt templating allows for very flexible composition and rendering of content into Markdown or other formats.
 This also allows us to evaluate templates more easily (as if they're models).
 -   Zero-dependency.
-Most core Agent classes can be used outside the browser and WordPress.
+Most core Agent classes can be used outside the browser and WordPress, though UI components use `@wordpress/components`.
 -   Core WP Integrations.
 We have default integrations with WordPress Core Components and Data.
-Works in React Standalone, Redux, and Node.js (CLI) modes.
+Works in React Standalone, Redux, and Node.js (CLI) modes (latter coming soon).
 -   Pluggable.
 Pluggable by any WP plugin -- add your own agent, tools, or toolkit, wrapping your own core functionalit, from eCommerce to Advertising and SEO.
 -   Multimodal.
 Natively multi-modal.
 Chat using text and images, and soon audio and video.
--   Business Friendly.
-One can imagine many potential vectors for growth in subscribers and/or revenue:
-    -   Hosted models and services, on a subscription or per-token basis.
-As the leader in the WordPress space, we naturally accrue a certain level of prestige around our solutions.
-We could white-label an inference service like Groq if we need to scale quickly.
-    -   Smart Private History.
-A service similar to OpenAI Assistants which moves the inference into our back-end, behind public-api.wordpress.com, offering history storage for learning, privacy, and optimization.
-This means that the more you use the service, the better it understands you.
-    -   Developer Tools.
-Offer consumers of our hosted models, services and storage integration with popular platforms like LangSmith and MLFlow for optimizing WordPress-based AI experiences.
-    -   Enabling transformative new UIs.
-WooCommerce in particular would benefit from AI-assisted flows to enable users to manage their stores and sites with ease.
-No more "one size fits all" UIs; instead, users will accomplish "goals" via "flows" that ask them only the necessary questions to get to the goal.

 ## Roadmap